S127-Pi/HAABSA-_Selective_DA/data/programGeneratedData/finetuning_data/README.md

-This folder is used to store finetuned models files.
+This folder is used to store finetuned models files (train/eval files).